2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 🎫 Tickets for Public Transportation

-A one-way ticket costs €1.50 ($1.70 USD) and is valid for 75 mins.
+If you don’t have a contactless card, you will need a paper BIT ticket (biglietto semplice) to ride public transport in Rome.
+A one-way ticket costs €1.50 and is valid for 100 mins.
 It can be used for the Metro, buses, trams, and urban trains inside Rome.

 Alternatively, you can get free bus & metro rides with the Roma Pass.

-🎫 Top Tip: Be sure to validate your ticket once you get on the bus, at one of the ticket machines onboard.
-Otherwise, you can get fined €100 when the ticket controllers come onboard to do their checks.
+🎫 Top Tip: If you’re using a BIT ticket, be sure to validate your ticket once you get on the bus, at one of the ticket machines onboard.
+Otherwise, you can get fined when the police do their checks.

 Piazza del Popolo - 2 Days in Rome What to Do